caspii/casparwre.de/_posts/2018-12-21-embedded-iframe.md

 ---
 layout: post
-title: How to embed a scoreboard from Keepthescore.co
+title: How to embed an online scoreboard using an iframe
 ---

-This is a post demonstrating how to embed a scoreboard or leaderboard<a> using an iframe from the webapp I made.
+This is a post demonstrating how to embed a scoreboard or leaderboard using an iframe for [Keepthescore.co](https://keepthescore.co).
 What's quite nice is that it will update automatically without the page reloading.

 First of all you need to go over to <a href="https://keepthescore.co/">keepthescore.co</a> and create your scoreboard.
+You can do this without registering or providing an email address.
+Insane.
 Then grab the URL using the "Publish" button and add `?minimal=True` to the end of it.

 Now add the following (example) code to your page: